jasoncable/i-can-program-too/manuscript/Chapter03.md

 ### Creating a String

+> TMTOWTDI or "There is more than one way to do it."
+> -Unknown Perl programmer

 There are several ways to create a string.
 To initialize a string as null:

     string s;